suhank/zea-engine/docs/api/SceneTree/Geometry/Lines.md

 <a name="Lines+toJSON"></a>

 ### toJSON
-The toJSON method encodes this type as a json object for persistences.
+The toJSON method encodes this type as a json object for persistence.

 **Returns**: <code>object</code> - - Returns the json object.